 (She assured me I’d be fine.)

-I knew I was close when I could see from the road an enormous American flag hung between two outstretched cranes, which punctuated the rally site.
+I knew I was close when I could see from the road an enormous American flag hung between two outstretched cranes, punctuating the rally site.
 I made toward the flashing lights of an all-black SUV that blocked the eastern fairground entrance, where a young, clean-cut, typecast Secret Service agent said, “it’s a crime scene, now” and politely told me to leave.

 I was desperate to start asking questions, but first, nature called.
 On top of the urinal next to me, someone left a copy of Ellen G. White’s Seventh Day Adventist end times exposition, “The Great Controversy.”
 Baffled, I took a photo, and was putting my phone away as a man dressed in red, white and blue walked in to use the other urinal.